hdShang/arxiv-daily/docs/cs-RO/2025-09-09/papers/250907953v1-rac-robot-learning-for-long-horizon-tasks-by-scaling-recovery-and-co.md

 ---
 layout: default
-title: RaC: Robot Learning for Long-Horizon Tasks by Scaling Recovery and Correction
+title: "RaC: Robot Learning for Long-Horizon Tasks by Scaling Recovery and Correction"
 ---

 # RaC: Robot Learning for Long-Horizon Tasks by Scaling Recovery and Correction